-Also applicable: JSE3.84(c): Audit committee, Remuneration committee and Social, Ethics and Sustainability committee.
-JSE3.84 (g) (i) to (iii): Expertise and experience of the Financial Director, appropriate financial reporting and assessment of audit firm and designated individual audit partner suitability.
+The following are also applicable requirements: JSE3.84(c): Audit committee, Remuneration committee and Social, Ethics and Sustainability committee.
+JSE3.84(g) (i) to (iii): expertise and experience of the Financial Director, appropriate financial reporting and assessment of audit firm and designated individual audit partner suitability.

 The Board has established committees to support and assist it in discharging its responsibilities.
 The Board committees comprise an Audit, Actuarial and Finance committee, a Risk and Compliance committee, a Human Resources and Remuneration committee, a Nominations committee, a Social, Ethics and Sustainability committee, the Sanlam Customer Interest committee, a Non-Executive Directors committee and an Independent Non-Executive Directors committee.
 Each committee's overall role and associated responsibilities and functions, composition, meeting protocols, delegation of authority, its invitees and external advisers who regularly attend the committee as well as the number of meetings each committee held during the reporting period, are disclosed in the Corporate Governance Report.
-The statement that each committee is satisfied that it has fulfilled its responsibilities in accordance with its terms of reference for the period under review, is also disclosed in the Corporate Governance Report.
+A statement confirming that each committee was satisfied that it fulfilled its responsibilities in accordance with its terms of reference for the period under review is also disclosed in the Corporate Governance Report.

-The committees are appropriately constituted and each member is appointed by the Board, with the exception of the Audit, Actuarial and Finance committee, whose members are nominated by the Board and elected by shareholders.
-In addition, the Board annually elects and appoints a lead independent director, whose term could be more than one year, capped at a maximum period of three years if re-elected.
-The Nominations committee assists the Board by evaluating and presenting suitable candidates to shareholders for election or re-election, including the appointment of the chair of each committee, taking into account factors such as diversity, skills, culture, expertise and succession planning as well as the need to create a balance of power and authority.
+The committees are appropriately constituted and each member is appointed by the Board as per the recommendations made by the Nominations committee.
+This, however, excludes the Audit, Actuarial and Finance committee, the members of which are nominated by the Board and elected by shareholders.
+The Nominations committee assists the Board by evaluating and presenting suitable candidates to shareholders for election or re-election, including the appointment of the Chair of each committee, taking into account factors such as diversity, skills, culture, expertise and succession planning as well as the need to create a balance of power and authority.

 External advisers and members of management attend Board and committee meetings by invitation with no voting powers.
 The committees play a pivotal role in enhancing high standards of sound corporate governance principles.
-Formal terms of references, which are reviewed on an annual basis, are approved by the Board.
+Formal terms of references, which are reviewed on an annual basis, are afterwards approved by the Board.
 The Board allocates and delegates to each committee its roles and responsibilities and oversees that each committee is properly constituted and functions in accordance with sound corporate governance principles.

-The Board ensures effective leadership in its committees by allowing collaboration between them through cross membership, while ensuring the coordinated timing of meetings for avoidance of duplication or fragmented functioning between the committees.
+The Board ensures effective leadership in its committees by allowing collaboration between them through cross membership, while ensuring the co-ordinated timing of meetings for avoidance of duplication or fragmented functioning between the committees.
 Where duplication or fragmentation of functions exist, the Board assumes the responsibility of outlining a process of how each committee would deal with a similar matter by delegating a specific role and position to the committees concerned, rather than competing approaches or duplicating efforts.

-The Board ensures that there is a balanced distribution of power in respect or membership across committees, so that no individual member can dominate decision-making and no undue reliance is placed on any individual.

-The Sanlam and Sanlam Life Board adopted the Group corporate governance policy and framework which regulates decisions on the following three levels:
+The Board ensures that there is a balanced distribution of power in respect of membership across committees, so that no individual member can dominate decision-making and no undue reliance is placed on any individual.
+The Sanlam and Sanlam Life Board furthermore adopted the Group corporate governance policy and framework which is reviewed on an annual basis.
+It aims to regulate decisions on the following three levels: